Irons are as important as the drivers and the putters when you are on the golf field.

 Construction and Technology

-Black Irons feature shaft of steel which is available in both regular and stiff flex.
+MIM feature shaft of steel which is available in both regular and stiff flex.
 The steel essentially is not a flexible material and thus it minimizes the flex and cuts down the vibration.
 Consequently, the feel becomes more solid and firm.

-Black irons have sleek, hollow and muscle back head in order to lower the COG to improve distance and launch.
+MIM irons have sleek, hollow and muscle back head in order to lower the COG to improve distance and launch.
 Furthermore, it also makes it a bit forgiving which enhances the consistency in the shots.

 The strategic positioning of the high-density tungsten weights plays a vital role in the performance.
 It basically lowers down the COG to the center which improves the accuracy in the shot.